Valdas Urbonas

-Valdas Urbonas (born 29 November 1967) is a Lithuanian professional football manager and former player who currently is the manager of the Lithuanian national team.
+Valdas Urbonas (born 29 November 1967) is a Lithuanian professional football manager and former player who currently is the manager of the Lithuania national team.

 Club career

 Urbonas began his career at Mokslas Vilnius, before moving to Neris Vilnius in 1990.
 In 1991, Urbonas briefly played for Vienybė Ukmergė, before moving to Vilnius Makabi.
 In 1992, after a spell with Minija Kretinga, Urbonas joined Geležinis Vilkas.
 In 1993, Urbonas signed for Žalgiris, making 41 A Lyga appearances over the course of four years, scoring twice.
 In 1997, Urbonas joined Hungarian club Videoton.
 Urbonas made 51 NB I appearances in three seasons for the club, scoring five times.
 In 1999, Urbonas joined fellow Hungarian club Gázszer, before returning home in 2000, playing with hometown club Ekranas, before retiring.

 International career

 Urbonas made 14 appearances for Lithuania, including captaining and scoring for Lithuania on his debut in a 4–1 win against Estonia on 15 November 1991.